tpcarman/As-Built-Report/Reports/vSphere/README.md

 | VMhost | TimeConfig | true / false | Highlights if the NTP service has stopped on a VMHost | ![Critical](https://placehold.it/15/FFB38F/000000?text=+)  NTP service stopped
 | VMhost | VUMCompliance | true / false | Highlights VMHosts which are not compliant with VMware Update Manager software packages | ![Warning](https://placehold.it/15/FFE860/000000?text=+) Unknown ![Critical](https://placehold.it/15/FFB38F/000000?text=+)  Incompatible

-#### vSAN
+### vSAN
-This schema is used to configure health checks for vSAN.
+This sub-schema is used to configure health checks for vSAN.

 Currently there are no vSAN health checks defined.

-#### Storage
+### Storage
-This schema is used to configure health checks for vSphere Storage.
+This sub-schema is used to configure health checks for vSphere Storage.

 | Schema | Sub-Schema | Setting | Description | Highlight |
 | ------ | ---------- | ------- | ----------- | --------- |
 | Storage | CapacityUtilization | true / false | Highlights datastores with storage capacity utilization over 75% | ![Warning](https://placehold.it/15/FFE860/000000?text=+) 75 - 90% utilized ![Critical](https://placehold.it/15/FFB38F/000000?text=+) >90% utilized

-#### VM
+### VM
-This schema is used to configure health checks for Virtual Machines.
+This sub-schema is used to configure health checks for Virtual Machines.

 | Schema | Sub-Schema | Setting | Description | Highlight |
 | ------ | ---------- | ------- | ----------- | --------- |